zorael/kameloso/README.md

 ## Downloading

-Pre-compiled binaries for Windows and Linux can be found under [releases](https://github.com/zorael/kameloso/releases).
-Alternatively, download and compile it yourself.

-### Fetching a copy of the source

 ```sh
 $ git clone https://github.com/zorael/kameloso.git
 ```

+It can also be downloaded [as a `.zip` archive](https://github.com/zorael/kameloso/archive/master.zip).

 ## Compiling